storj/docs/code/Database.md

 # Database

-Well database is a database.
-It is responsible for providing persistence and ensuring data-consistency.
+Database is responsible for providing data access, persistence and ensuring data-consistency.

 ## Master Database

 Every peer needs a collection of databases to work.
-This collection is called an master database.
+This collection is called a master database.

 It links together all the sub-system specific databases.
 It places no specific requirement how the databases are implemented.
 It can be one or multiple backends, whichever is more useful for a particular database.